davidseve/cloud-native-deployment-strategies/README.md

    }
 }
 ```
-At this point the application is ready to received real traffic fro
+At this point the application is ready to received real traffic.
-### Switch new version to Online
+### Step 3 - Switch new version to Online

 We are going to open the new version to final users.
 The pipeline will just change the service to use the other color.
 Again the pipeline do this automatically with out manual intervention.
+We also `minimize downtime` because is just change the service label.
 ```
 oc create -f 3-pipelinerun-products-switch.yaml -n blue-green-gitops
 ```
+TODO add pipeline iamge
 After the pipeline finished this will be the `Shop` status:
 ![Shop step 3](images/blue-green-step-3.png)
 We have in the online environment the new version v1.1.1!!!